Vulnicura: Vulnicura VR

+In December 2024, it was announced that Vulnicura VR would be remastered by PulseJet Studios, which would upgrade and enhance it to Meta Quest and Apple Vision Pro platforms and re-release it in 2025.

 Vulnicura Live

-On 22 October 2015, record shop Rough Trade announced an exclusive release entitled Vulnicura Live, a collection of 14 songs selected and mixed by Björk that were recorded throughout her 2015 Vulnicura Tour.
+On 22 October 2015, record shop Rough Trade announced an exclusive release entitled Vulnicura Live, a collection of 14 songs selected and mixed by Björk that were recorded throughout her 2015 Vulnicura tour.
 The 2xCD and 2xLP sets are limited to 1000 copies per format and available exclusively through Rough Trade.
 The CD edition was released on 13 November 2015 and comes with 4 photo prints in a clear plastic sleeve.
 The LP set consisted of 2 picture discs and was released on 20 November 2015, 2 weeks ahead of its originally announced date of 4 December.

 Both sets sold out online in less than a week but limited quantities of both formats were available at Rough Trade shops throughout London and Brooklyn, NY on release date.
 The first 100 people to preorder the vinyl received a wristband that got them into a special DJ set with Björk and Arca at the Rough Trade East store in London.
 The event took place on Halloween night, 2015.

 On 15 July 2016, a standard "commercial" release of Vulnicura Live was released by One Little Indian featuring 13 of the same tracks as the Rough Trade exclusive (excluding "All Neon Like") on both CD and 2xLP sets, as well as a Luxury Edition Boxset featuring both formats and extras in September 2016.